• IMAGE DU MONDE

 Description

-Dorsal spines (total): 9; Dorsal soft rays (total): 11; Anal spines: 3; Anal soft rays: 11; Vertebrae: 25.
-Color in life of young and females whitish to greenish with irregular black spots; males orange-red with greenish yellow spots (edged in blue and black, per scale); head spotted and banded.
-Anterior lateral line scales with 2-4 pores.
-Pelvic fins short, not reaching anus.
+Dorsal spines (total): 9; Dorsal soft rays (total): 11; Anal spines: 3; Anal soft rays: 11; Vertebrae: 25; Pectoral fin rays: 12; Gill rakers: 15-19; Anterior lateral line scales: 2-4 pores.
+Depth of body: 2.54-3.05 in SL; Third dorsal spine of adults equal to or slightly shorter than fifth and sixth dorsal spines (second and third dorsal spines of juveniles generally longer than all other spines); Pelvic fins short, not reaching anus.
 Max. length: 15.0 cm SL.
 Depth range: 0 - 30 m.

 Etymology